dss886/PagingRecyclerView/README.md

 });
 ~~~

-4.Update state of paging item when you finish your work or some exceptions occured:
+4\.
+Update state of paging item when you finish your work or some exceptions occured:

 ~~~java
 recyclerView.updateFooter(PagingItem.STATE_FINISH);